Background and importance

 Natural England is a Statutory Nature Conservation Body (SNCB), and must be consulted for any proposals which reach the Appropriate Assessment stage of HRA.
 This means that they should approve the Appropriate Assessment in order for EDDC to grant permission.
-Natural England can be contacted by EDDC for advice at any stage during HRA.

 How it works